unfoldadmin/django-unfold/README.md

 - **Inline tabs:** Groups inlines into tab navigation in the change form.
 - **Model tabs:** Allows defining custom tab navigation for models.
 - **Fieldset tabs:** Merges multiple fieldsets into tabs in the change form.
+- **Sortable inlines:** Allows sorting inlines by dragging and dropping.
 - **Environment label**: Distinguishes between environments by displaying a label.
 - **Nonrelated inlines**: Displays nonrelated models as inlines in the change form.
 - **Favicons**: Built-in support for configuring various site favicons.